 - They haven’t developed processes to do it.

 - They haven’t hired and developed the team of people with the skills to do it.

 We used to be like that 14 years ago, but that doesn't make them bad at what they do.

 They are good at what they do, it’s just something different to what we do today.

 It’s taken me years to get to this point and deliver a service like this.

 I used to fix problems the old way Traditional IT Support companies did.

 We’d rush around… deal with problems as fast as we could… and we made sure the users were happy when we finished.

 But I found there were 2 fundamental problems with that model…

 But I realized my clients needed something more… and I figured out how to give them more.

 The issue was that the role of technology in business changed.
 One of my clients described it really well.
 She used to say that a strong business was like a stool in the past and it needed 3 strong legs to be stable... people, product and process.
 If any 1 was weak the business would be unstable… just like a 2-legged stool.
 But now she sees it as a 4-legged chair and the 4th leg in a successful business is technology.
-Technology became a strategic senior management issue.
+So technology became a strategic senior management issue.